Academics & Classrooms

 - Students will be required to take the standard minimum of 12 credits for the Spring 2021 semester.
 However, students who may have special circumstances that impact their ability to take 12 or more credits in the Spring can seek an exception and should be in contact with their class dean.

 - Students with F-1 visas must be enrolled as full-time students (12 credits/semester for Fall 2020 and Spring 2021).
 According to the latest SEVP guidance, continuing students in the US or abroad may take a fully-remote course of study and maintain their immigration status.
-New first-year students in the US for the fall semester who are on F-1 visas should plan to take at least one in-person course.
 First-year students that remain abroad for the fall semester may take a fully-remote course of study, however, may not be able to remain in active status in SEVIS; we are awaiting further guidance regarding the latter and will communicate this to students once available.

 New and continuing international students should reach out to International Student Services (ISS) for advice, as needed.

-- Leave of Absence policies for students across the Academic Year 2020-21 have been updated.
+- The Leave of Absence policies for students across the Academic Year 2020-21 have been updated.

 Barnard began phasing in a gradual reopening of laboratory research for faculty on June 22.